swiftype/web_server_uid/README.md

 return the first value that's set from the set.
 (While, theoretically, this will never return `nil`, you don't want to rely on this, based on experience; automated ping checks, misconfigured front-end servers, and so forth mean that at some point you'll almost certainly get a request that somehow has none of the above set.)

+These methods will raise `ArgumentError` if the data passed in is incorrectly-formatted; it's up to you to decide whether you want to allow this to propagate, or swallow it and proceed without a UID.

 Once you have a WebServerUid, you can call these methods on it: